Most Popular Roulette Strategies

 Avoid American Roulette

-American Roulette should be avoided, as the odds are a fair bit worse.
+If you’re a newbie, we suggest you play American Roulette at a later stage, as the odds are a fair bit higher.
 You can easily identify an American wheel by the double zero.
 Stick to European/French Roulette as the house edge is lower.